smartdevicelink/sdl_evolution/proposals/0149-mt-registration-limitation.md

 This document proposes to disable resumption feature in such case, so that HMI will not show the app until Secondary Transport is connected (and video streaming is eventually started.)
 HMI will stay on another screen, for example app selection list.
 Also, HMI may implement an error message stating that Wi-Fi or USB transport is required for a mobile projection app to work.

+In addition, this document also proposes to add another configuration to resume video streaming and media apps to particular HMI level while the high-bandwidth transport isn't available.
+This will be useful for OEMs who want to let a navigation app running in LIMITED level before Wi-Fi transport is established, while avoiding an empty screen being shown on HMI.

 Note: the author thinks the resumption procedure has two stages.
 The first stage is that Core restores an app's HMILevel to non-NONE after the app is registered.
 The second stage is that Core restores the app's data based on stored information and Hash ID sent by the app.
 We discuss the first stage in this document.
 The term "disable resumption" means that Core doesn't restore an app's HMILevel after registration.

 ## Proposed solution

 The proposed solution is to make the resumption feature configurable based on app's AppHMIType and transport type.
-The use-case in mind is to keep HMILevel of navigation and mobile projection apps to NONE until they are also connected through a high-bandwidth transport.
+The use-case in mind is to keep HMILevel of navigation and mobile projection apps to non-FULL (for example, LIMITED or NONE) until they are also connected through a high-bandwidth transport.
 The solution can be also used to specify AppHMIType that are allowed to receive non-NONE HMILevel after registration.
 For example, we can specify that only `MEDIA` apps receive non-NONE level.

 The solution can be configured through smartDeviceLink.ini so that each OEM can customize the behavior.